gote1000/Go_Resources/index.md

 - Book: [Fuseki Revolution: How AI Has Changed Go](https://www.biblio.com/book/fuseki-revolution-how-ai-has-changed/d/1679236563) - *Pleased to say this book moves along at a healthy pace and only briefly touches on "the old way" of any particular topic*
 - Book: [Mastering Corner Shapes](https://www.biblio.com/booksearch/keyisbn/9798895876336)
 - School: [International Osaka Go School](https://osakago.jp/)
+- Web: [Random opening generator](https://random-go.antontobi.com/) - *Creates "random" positions that AI deems as even (or appropriately handicapped) to force you to think about unusual board positions.
+I find this particularly fun when playing against those who are significantly stronger than me.*

 ## Play the game